 The benefits of statins are quite clear.
 They work and they help a lot of people.
+Any talk of the risk of statins has to being there.
 But there has been uncertainty regarding the safety of these drugs in recent years.
 The most common side effects reported with statins include increases in liver function tests, muscle aches, and rhabdomyolysis, a breakdown of muscle fibers.
-Would leads to questions of just what the drug companies should be telling doctors and end users about the risks of these drugs.
+This would leads to questions of just what the drug companies should be telling doctors and end users about the risks of these drugs.

 In recent years, there has been another concern: the possible relationship of the development of diabetes in patients taking statins.
 In 2008, a study on rosuvastatin (Crestor) to determine efficacy on vascular events suggested that statin use may result in the development of diabetes.